SBM Healthy Libraries Program

 One on one virtual appointments:

 Do you or a loved one need help: finding resources in your community, finding reliable health information, filling out paperwork for social services, finding housing?
 Do you have questions about medications or a health problem?
 Would you like to talk with someone?
 You can meet virtually with students training in public health, nursing and social work.
-Please contact them at firstname.lastname@example.org or call 631-216-8220 to schedule an appointment.
-You can also register online.
+Please contact them at them at 631-216-8220 to schedule an appointment or you can also register online.

 For more information visit the SBMHeLp website: https://publichealth.stonybrookmedicine.edu/healthy_libraries_program